greenelab/deep-review/sections/04_study.md

 uncovered motifs that influence the strength of alternative splice sites [@tag:Rosenberg2015_synthetic_seqs].
-Interestingly, they built a simple linear model using hexamer motif frequencies that successfully generalized to exon
-skipping: in a limited analysis using SNPs from three genes, it predicted exon skipping with three times the accuracy of Xiong et al.’s deep learning-based framework.
+Interestingly, they built a simple linear model using hexamer motif frequencies that successfully generalized to exon skipping.
+In a limited analysis using SNPs from three genes, it predicted exon skipping with three times the accuracy of Xiong et al.’s deep learning-based framework.
 This case is instructive in that clever sources of data, not just more descriptive models, are still critical in yielding novel insights.